Tell us about suspicious activity that may be linked to money laundering

 You’ll find out if the NCA have granted a defence when they reply to your SAR.

 If you do not get a reply from the NCA within 7 working days and think you’ve correctly reported the activity, you can choose to assume a defence is granted.

 If you get a reply that says you do not have permission to proceed, the NCA have a further 31 calendar days to take action.

 If you’ve not heard from the NCA after the 31 days, you can proceed if you want to.
 You will not be committing an offence.

-The 31 day period does not apply to terrorist financing cases, you will not have a defence until your request is granted by the NCA.
+The 31 day period does not apply to terrorist financing cases, you will not have a defence until the NCA grants your request.